OscarWan/Epidemic_Modeling/README.md

 ## Interconnection Between Different Groups

 By the end of the last session, we have had a brief picture of this topic.
-If I understand correct, it implies that for a sample pool with several different groups (like students and teachers), reducing interconnection between groups can effectively prevent pandemic for the whole pool, no matter how the inner situation is.
+If I understand it correctly, it implies that for a sample pool with several different groups (like students and teachers), reducing interconnection between groups can effectively prevent pandemic for the whole pool, no matter how the inner situation is.
 But we failed to determined how to apply this theory into our existing model.
 Since this part is responded by Xuliang, I didn't have notebook code for this theory.

 Related Article [here](https://arxiv.org/pdf/1201.6339.pdf)